bob-dinger/Texas_Indicators/education/Average first-year earnings of graduates who earned a certificate or degree from a Texas public higher education institution/report.md

 Latest Value: $44,260

-State Rank: N/A
+State Rank: N/A (Texas Only Variable)

-Peer Rank:
+Peer Rank:  N/A

 ----